Hybrid Variation Available

 By Eric Brandt

-We’ve spent hundreds of hours driving and evaluating this generation of midsize SUVs, including the 2025 Toyota Highlander Hybrid.
+We’ve spent hundreds of hours driving and evaluating this generation of hybrid SUVs, including the Toyota Highlander Hybrid.

-The 2025 Toyota Highlander Hybrid has a starting sticker price of $47,770, with the range-topping Highlander Hybrid Platinum kicking off at $55,425.
-But Kelley Blue Book Fair Purchase Pricing currently suggests paying $784 to $1,944 less than MSRP, depending on trim and equipment.
-These prices are updated weekly.
+The 2026 Toyota Highlander Hybrid has a starting sticker price of $48,515, with the range-topping Highlander Hybrid Platinum kicking off at $56,170.

 MSRP | KBB Fair Purchase Price (national avg.) | |||

 Before buying a Highlander Hybrid, check the Kelley Blue Book Fair Purchase Price to know what you should really pay.
-Toyota Highlander Hybrid resale value is above average, and the Toyota brand is a perennial winner of our Best Resale Value Award.
+Toyota Highlander Hybrid resale value is above average for the segment.
+Recouping more money when selling a vehicle can mean a bigger down payment and lower monthly payments on the next one.

-The 2025 Toyota Highlander Hybrid is powered by a 243-horsepower hybrid 4-cylinder engine matched with a CVT automatic transmission and all-wheel drive.
-The all-wheel-drive system was easy to recommend in previous years, and we’re happy to see it come standard on every Highlander Hybrid.
+The 2026 Toyota Highlander Hybrid is powered by a 243-horsepower hybrid 4-cylinder engine matched with a continuously variable automatic transmission (CVT) and all-wheel drive.
+The all-wheel-drive system was easy to recommend in previous years, and we’re happy that it’s now standard on every Highlander Hybrid.

-This is a hybrid SUV for families, and we’re not surprised that it drives like one.
+This is a hybrid SUV for families, so we’re not surprised that it drives like one.
 We’ve found it excels at carrying the squad in comfort and quiet.
-Although quiet during regular driving duties, we noticed it could be a little noisy under hard acceleration.
+Although quiet during regular driving duties, we noticed it could be a little noisy under hard acceleration, a common caveat with Toyota hybrids.
 However, we weren’t tempted to floor it very often in our testing.

-The 2025 Toyota Highlander Hybrid is one of the most efficient (non-electric) 3-row SUVs you can buy.
+The 2026 Toyota Highlander Hybrid is one of the most efficient (non-electric) 3-row SUVs you can buy.
 It is rated at 35 mpg combined across the board.
 This is a significant improvement over rivals with standard gasoline engines, including the regular Toyota Highlander.
-That model achieves 25 mpg combined with FWD and 24 mpg with AWD.
-It’s in the ballpark with the all-wheel-drive versions of the Santa Fe Hybrid and Sorento Hybrid.
+That model achieves 24 mpg with all-wheel drive.
+The Highlander Hybrid’s efficiency is in the ballpark with all-wheel-drive versions of the Hyundai Santa Fe Hybrid and Kia Sorento Hybrid.

-All Toyota Highlander Highlander models have three rows and can seat at least seven.
-Seating for eight is optional, exclusively for the base LE trim.
+All Toyota Highlander Hybrid models have three rows and can seat at least seven.
+Seating for eight is optional, exclusively for the base XLE trim.
 All other trims are only available with second-row captain’s chairs, which makes the second row more comfortable and the third row easier to access.

 Speaking of cargo space, we respect that the Highlander Hybrid gives up nothing compared to the standard hybrid despite having its innovative powertrain under the chassis.
 That means the same numbers: 16 cubic feet behind the third row, 48.4 with the third row folded, and 84.3 with the last two rows folded.
-These measurements are about average for this class, but a few similarly priced rivals, like the Chevy Traverse and Kia Telluride, have more cargo room behind the third row.
+These measurements are a little small for the class.
+In addition to the Grand Highlander Hybrid, the new Hyundai Palisade Hybrid is another option for a roomier 3-row hybrid SUV that’s priced in the same ballpark.

-Cabin upholstery ranges from fabric in LE trims to Toyota’s SofTex faux leather or genuine leather.
-A power-adjustable driver’s seat is standard.
-Top trims have premium amenities like heated and ventilated front seats, heated second-row seats, a digital rearview mirror with a built-in garage door opener, and a 10-inch head-up display (HUD).
+Toyota’s SofTex faux leather upholstery is standard, and the two upper trims have genuine leather.
+Top trims also have premium amenities like heated and ventilated front seats, heated second-row seats, a digital rearview mirror with a built-in garage door opener, and a 10-inch head-up display (HUD).

 An 8-inch touchscreen is standard, but if your budget allows it, we recommend upgrading to the dual 12.3-inch displays in the Limited trim and up.
 We’re grateful that wireless Android Auto and Apple CarPlay are standard across the board.